How to socialise your puppy

 Got a question?
 Try asking our new chatbot - bottom right of your screen.

 The first year of a guide dog puppy’s life is when they learn about the world around them and gain all the experiences of daily life.
-This period is really important, and we’re so grateful for the dedication of our puppy walker volunteers who help us raise puppies that are well socialised.
+This period is really important, and we’re so grateful for the dedication of our puppy raiser volunteers (formerly called a puppy walker) who help us raise puppies that are well socialised.

-It’s important to help our puppies and young dogs build-up a positive bank of experiences throughout their time during puppy walking.
+It’s important to help our puppies and young dogs build-up a positive bank of experiences throughout their time during puppy raising (formerly called puppy walking).
 This will help counteract the effects of any worrying situations they may encounter later in their life.

 This means, regardless of a dog’s age (two-months, 12-months, 20-months or older), it always helps to build upon and develop their positive experience bank account.